 Transfer Admissions Requirements

 Below are the top factors that SUNY Plattsburgh considers in a transfer applicant, in relative order of importance.

 - Cumulative Grade Point Average — SUNY Plattsburgh recommends a 2.30 cumulative GPA for admission to most programs.
 The nursing RN-to-B.S. and social work programs require a minimum 2.5 GPA and all education programs require a minimum 3.0 GPA.
 GPA is calculated across all colleges or universities attended.

 - Coursework Completed — Students who are taking competitive, challenging academic programs will be viewed with preference for admission.
 Courses related to the student’s intended program of study will also be reviewed closely.

 - Academic Trend — Students who have shown an upward GPA trend on a semester-by-semester basis will be viewed favorably for admission.

-- High School Transcript and SAT/ACT score — Transfer students with less than 24 college credits completed after high school will be asked to submit this information in addition to their college transcripts.
-All information will be taken into consideration in the admissions review process.
-For more information, view our freshman admissions requirements.
+- High School Record — Transfer students who have less than 24 college credits completed at the time of application will be reviewed holistically.
+They will be asked to submit their high school transcript, a letter of recommendation and supplemental materials for the application review process.
+For more information, view our first-year admissions requirements.

 - Letter of Recommendation and Essay (recommended) — All transfer applicants are strongly encouraged to submit a recommendation letter and an essay.